+Certified training programs are organizations that are approved by DSHS to provide training for certified CHWs and CHWIs.
+Certified training programs include:

+- Community colleges

+- Health science centers

+- Area Health Education centers

+- Federally Qualified Health Centers

+- Regional CHW associations

+- Community-based programs

-Organizations approved by DSHS to provide training for certified CHWs and CHWIs include community colleges; other academic centers, such as health science centers; Area Health Education Centers; Federally Qualified Health Centers; regional CHW associations; and community-based programs.
-A list of approved CHW training programs is available on the DSHS CHW Program website.
+A list of approved certified training programs is available on the DSHS CHW Program website.

-Training programs have expanded the availability of certification courses and continuing education opportunities for CHWs and CHWIs.
-As of December 31, 2022, there were 51 DSHS-approved training programs in Texas.
-They provided both CHW and CHWI certification training courses and continuing education to fulfill continuing education requirements.
+Certified training programs have expanded the availability of initial certification courses and continuing education opportunities for CHWs and CHWIs.
+As of December 31, 2022, there were 51 DSHS-approved certified training programs in Texas.
+They provided both CHW and CHWI initial certification training courses and continuing education to fulfill continuing education requirements.

 CHWs residing in rural areas may be unable to attend on-site training located in urban areas.
-To address this, some training programs provide in-person training in areas other than their primary locations.
-Additionally, several training programs have implemented training through distance learning to increase access for CHWs in all parts of the state.
+To address this, some certified training programs provide in-person training in areas other than their primary location.
+Additionally, several certified training programs have implemented training through distance learning to increase access for CHWs in all parts of the state.

-Texas Health Steps offers free online modules for healthcare providers, including CHWs and CHWIs.
-These courses offer updated clinical, regulatory, and best practice guidelines for a range of topics, including preventive health, oral health, mental health, and case management.
-In 2022, DSHS approved Trust CHWs to provide continuing education to both CHWs and CHWIs and City of San Antonio Metropolitan Health District to provide continuing education to CHWs.
+Texas Health Steps offers free online modules for healthcare providers, including CHWs and CHWIs.1 These courses offer updated clinical, regulatory and best practice guidelines for a range of topics, including preventive health, oral health, mental health and case management.
+In 2022, DSHS approved Trust CHW to provide continuing education to both CHWs and CHWIs as well as the City of San Antonio Metropolitan Health District to provide continuing education to CHWs.

-Table 7 illustrates the number of training programs by type of certified training provided: CHW and/or CHWI certification course and CHW and/or CHWI continuing education.
+Table 7 illustrates the number of training programs by type of certified training provided:

+- CHW and/or CHWI certification course - CHW and/or CHWI continuing education